Knowledge Zenith: A great place to begin your audiophile journey (Pt. 1)

 I first dove into the vast sea of hyper-budget products a many years ago with the KZ Micro Ring, a tip-mounted micro-driver earphone, and the EDse which at the time was the new top dog taking on Xiaomi’s Piston 2.0 with great success.
-Since then my collection has grown somewhat and now contains 29 unique KZ products, more if you include duplicates.
-I feel now is a good time to put in my disclaimer;
+Since then my collection has grown and now contains 41 unique KZ products.
+Now is a good time to put in my disclaimer;

-I am not associated with KZ in any way but am simply a huge fan of the brand who appreciates the variety and value their products bring to the market.
+I am not associated with KZ in any way and am simply a huge fan of the brand who appreciates the variety and value their products bring to the market.
 With the exception of some of their more recent releases, I have purchased the vast majority of these products myself.
 Others were samples provided by various retailers, or loaned to me by fellow enthusiasts.
 KZs are getting more expensive and with the frequency at which they release new models now, I can’t afford to buy them all, nor do I want to.
 All comments within this article are my opinions based on how I hear these earphones through my sources and with my music.
 I cannot guarantee what you receive will sound exactly as I hear it, or that changes have not been made due to production variances, quality control, etc.

 Why am I writing this article?
 I feel that KZ products can really help the budding audiophile get into the hobby inexpensively, find out what sound they like, and use these earphones as a leaping off point to bigger and better products.
 There is a dizzying array of sound signatures out there and KZ covers a good number of them.
 They’re also perfect for someone that wants a good, inexpensive earphone, or even something nice to gift to friends or family.
 Many KZ’s look, sound, and feel much more expensive than they really are.